Sarah Palin: Personal life

-In August 1988, Palin eloped with Todd Palin, her high-school sweetheart, and together they have five children: sons Track Charles James (born 1989) and Trig Paxson Van (born 2008), and daughters Bristol Sheeran Marie (born 1990), Willow Bianca Faye (born 1994), and Piper Indy Grace (born 2001).
-Palin's youngest child, Trig, born 2008, was prenatally diagnosed with Down syndrome.
+In August 1988, Palin eloped with Todd Palin, her high-school sweetheart, and together they have five children: son Track Charles James (born 1989) and daughters Bristol Sheeran Marie (born 1990), Willow Bianca Faye (born 1994), and Piper Indy Grace (born 2001).
+Their youngest son, Trig, born 2008, was prenatally diagnosed with Down syndrome.

 Todd Palin worked for oil company BP as an oil-field production operator, retiring in 2009.
 He owns a commercial fishing business.

 Palin was "baptized Catholic as a newborn" as her mother, Sally, had been raised Catholic.
 However, the Heath family "started going to non-denominational churches" thereafter.
 Later, her family joined the Wasilla Assembly of God, a Pentecostal church, which she attended until 2002.
 Palin then switched to the Wasilla Bible Church.
-Several news reports posted immediately after McCain named her his running mate called her the first Pentecostal/charismatic believer to appear on a major-party ticket.
+Immediately after McCain named her as his running mate, several news reports called her the first Pentecostal/charismatic believer to appear on a major-party ticket.
 However, Palin herself eschews the "Pentecostal" or "charismatic" label, describing herself as a "Bible-believing Christian".

 Todd filed for divorce from Sarah on August 29, 2019, citing "incompatibility of temperament".
 He requested an equal division of debts and assets, and to have joint custody of their son, Trig.
 The divorce was finalized on March 23, 2020.